baeriswyln/eth-cs/docs/data/rtai/robustness.md

 This attack uses the gradient descent of the classification model.
 The loss function of the gradient descent is computed, and the added/removed from the input to form a modified output that should be classified with some other label.
-The loss function is, however, modified before being added/removed: only the sing of the values is looked at, not the exact value.
+The loss function is, however, modified before being added/removed: only the sign of the values is looked at, not the exact value.
 This lead to better results than taking the gradient itself.

 First, the perturbation is computed.
 This is slightly different for the targeted (T) and untargeted (U) mode.
 In T, the